bemarte/AppsAndroid_AboutMe/README.md

 In this app are working:

-Fundamental notions in TextView, as well as styling.
+Fundamental notions in TextView, as well as styling.<br>
-Using the ScrollView,
+Using the ScrollView,<br>
-Done button,
+Done button,<br>
-Data connection: views / data.
+Data connection: views / data.<br>